What is the best Bushcraft knife for the money?

 Verdict: Top 7 Best Bushcraft Knives

-Surviving in the wild is definitely something that needs to be considered very carefully, especially when you plan to tying your life to a knife.
+Surviving in the wild is definitely something that needs to be considered very carefully, especially when you plan to depend on the knife to survive and defend yourself in the jungle.